4Subsea/drio-python/docs/user_guide/manage_metadata.rst

 Manage metadata
 ================
 Similar to series, you can add, update, and delete metadata.
-In addition, you can assign a metadata entry to one or more series'.
+In addition, you can assign a metadata entry to one or more series.

 Create metadata entries
 -----------------------